 What did the angels say when Jesus was born?

-Believing without a doubt that this is Christ the Lord, the awaited Messiah.
-Who came into the world to save mankind, they worshipped Him and told all that they had heard.
+They believed without a doubt that this was Christ the Lord, the awaited Messiah.
+Those who came into the world to save mankind worshipped Him and told all they had heard.
 And were told by the angel about this Child.
-Then all who heard, that is, Joseph, and Salome, and those who happened to come there at that time.
+Then all who attended, Joseph and Salome, and those who happened to come there at that time.
 Marveled at what the shepherds had spoken.
 Especially the Blessed Virgin Mary.
 Who had been born without corruption, kept all these sayings, putting them into her heart.
 And the shepherds returned, praising and blessing God.

 Such was the Nativity of our Lord Jesus Christ, to whom be honor and glory.
-Worship and thanksgiving, even from us sinners, with His Father without beginning.
-And with Him who is ever one, the Holy Spirit, now and ever and unto ages of ages.
+Worship and thanksgiving, even from sinners, with His Father without beginning.
+And with Him who is ever one, the Holy Spirit, now and ever and unto ages.